HomeResearch › CBAM Compliance Operations Steel

 August 2027

-EU importers filing at India’s default value of 4.32 tCO₂/t face a CBAM cost of approximately €176/t versus €29/t for verified Indian steel at 2.0 tCO₂/t.
-The EU importer has no obligation to absorb this difference — standard CBAM pass-through clauses in supply contracts require the Indian producer to bear the cost differential attributable to its failure to provide verified actual data.
-Industry sources in the EU confirm that several large steel traders in the Benelux region explicitly flagged the “punitive nature of default value mark-ups” and characterised India-origin steel at default values as commercially unattractive compared to verified Turkish, Russian, or Brazilian supply.
-An Indian steel plant that defaults in 2027 will find itself priced out of EU markets — not by the CBAM itself, but by the combination of the default penalty and the EU buyer’s decision to source from competitors who have invested in verified data.
-The competitive moat that CBAM creates is not between low-carbon and high-carbon steel.
-It is between verified steel and unverified steel.
-The default is the penalty.
-Verification is the price of admission.
+Panicked EU importers forced to file at India's terrible default value of 4.32 tCO₂/t face a terrifying CBAM cost of roughly €176/t, vastly higher than the €29/t for perfectly verified Indian steel sitting at 2.0 tCO₂/t.
+Crucially, the EU importer has absolutely no legal obligation to quietly absorb this massive difference.
+Standard, fierce CBAM pass-through clauses buried in supply contracts legally require the Indian producer to forcefully bear the entire cost differential strictly attributable to its careless failure to provide verified actual data.
+Solid industry sources active in the EU confirm that several massive steel traders deeply operating in the Benelux region have explicitly, loudly flagged the highly punitive nature of these default value mark-ups.
+They brutally characterised India-origin steel trapped at default values as completely commercially unattractive compared to properly verified Turkish, highly monitored Russian, or efficiently tracked Brazilian supply.
+Any Indian steel plant that foolishly defaults in 2027 will suddenly find itself violently priced entirely out of EU markets.
+This will occur not specifically by the CBAM itself, but brutally by the toxic combination of the massive default penalty and the angry EU buyer's rapid decision to immediately source from smarter competitors who bravely invested in verified data.
+The massive competitive moat that CBAM deliberately creates is absolutely not just between low-carbon and high-carbon steel.
+It is fundamentally, ruthlessly built between clean verified steel and dirty unverified steel.
+The horrible default is the penalty.
+Painful verification is simply the required price of admission.

 Frequently Asked Questions